fernandaroeg/RoDaAd_ROS/laser_data_adapter/README.md

 Visualization in rviz of the laser data for the environments alma, pare and rx2:
 ![Rviz laser data](laser_alma_pare_rx2.png)

-To visualize the data in rviz launch the map and play the laser bag using the command:
+To visualize the data in rviz launch the map and play the groundtruth path and laser bags using the command:

-	rosbag play laser_scenario.bag
+	rosbag play  groundtruth_path_scenario.bag laser_scenario.bag

 By running the command in the location where the bag files are located: